christiantaschner/FleetSync/README.md

 1.  **Create a `.env.local` file** in the root of your project.
 This file is for your local environment variables and will not be committed to version control.

+2.  **Set up a Firebase Service Account** for server-side operations:
+    *   Go to your Firebase project settings -> Service accounts.
+    *   Click "Generate new private key" and save the downloaded JSON file.
+    *   **Important**: Treat this file like a password; do not commit it to version control.

-2.  **Add your credentials** to the `.env.local` file.
+3.  **Add your credentials** to the `.env.local` file.
 Copy and paste the block below and replace the placeholder values with your actual credentials.
+    *   For `GOOGLE_APPLICATION_CREDENTIALS`, copy the **entire content** of the JSON file you just downloaded and paste it between the quotes.

     ```
     # Firebase Configuration